In Question System and Industries

 isolated from benefits of international trade, benefits of international

-trade, self serving and entitlement, Australia’s Monetary System,
+trade, self serving and entitlement, Australia’s Monetary

-the nation at risk, Australian domestic industries at risk,
+serving the Nation, putting the nation at risk, Australian domestic

-Australian domestic industries vulnerable, National Monetary Commission,
+industries at risk, Australian domestic industries vulnerable, National

 Consequences of